-- 1st payment: \$3,500 in cash payment upon the achievement of future development milestones - 2nd payment: \$3,500 in equity, determined by dividing the amount due by the volume-weighted average price of the Company's common stock on the NYSE American exchange over the 10 trading days prior to the achievement of the milestone event.
+- 1st payment: \$3,500 \$3,500 in cash payment payments upon the achievement of future development milestones - 2nd payment: \$3,500 \$3,500 in equity, determined by dividing the amount due by the volume-weighted average price of the Company's common stock on the NYSE American exchange over the 10 trading days prior to the achievement of the each milestone event.

-As of September 30, 2023, none of the future development milestones related to the above agreement have been met.
-The Company has assessed the probability of meeting the above milestones and has determined that an accrual is not necessary as of September 30, 2023 and December 31, 2022.
+As of September 30, 2023 March 31, 2024, none of the future development milestones related to the above agreement have been met.
+The Company has assessed the probability of meeting the above milestones and has determined that an accrual is not necessary as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.

 On January 17, 2023, the Company entered into a series of agreements with Qorvo Biotechnologies, LLC.
-Under the terms of these agreements, the Company has the obligation:
+Under Other than the terms obligation to purchase a minimum quantity of BAW sensors during the term of the BAW Sensor Supply Agreement, the obligations under these agreements were terminated upon the Company has the obligation: